documentacao-ustore/ucloud-rtd-manual/MEnglish/ucloud-user.eng.rst

 There is a menu option where the user can follow the percentage of the tasks' progress, their successful result or the error message regarding some restriction of the destination environment.

 It is important to highlight that there can be restrictions applied to the user provisioned on the uCloud platform because they have exceeded the limit of their financial quota or computing resources.
-This way, the uCloud platform generates an error warning: **“quota limit exceeded”**, for example.
+This way, the uCloud platform generates an error warning: **"quota limit exceeded"**, for example.
 These scenarios are described in the Tasks menu.

 ====